zchking/docs/pages/katalon-store/docs/publisher/document-guidelines.md

 - How is your plugin going to solve these problems?
 - For which purposes would the end-users use this plugin in Katalon Studio?

-## III.
-Submit documents for published plugins
+## Submit documents for published plugins

 Besides having a brief description published in **Overview** tab in each plugin's detail page, you can create your own documentation with more detailed information or tutorials for your published plugin and make it viewable on Store by following these steps: